Molten-Salt Reactor Experiment: Air-cooled heat exchangers

-At the time, the high temperatures were seen almost as a disadvantage, because they hampered use of conventional steam turbines.
+At the time, the high temperatures were seen almost as a disadvantage because they hampered use of conventional steam turbines.
 Now, such temperatures are seen as an opportunity to use high-efficiency closed-cycle gas turbines.
 After two months of high-power operation, the reactor was down for 3 months because of the failure of one of the main cooling blowers.

 Neutronics and thermal-hydraulics

 The reactor experienced stable neutronic operation.
-If either temperatures increased, or bubbles formed, the volume of the fluid fuel salts would increase and some fluid fuel salts would be forced out of the core, thereby reducing the reactivity.
+If temperatures increased or bubbles formed, the volume of the fluid fuel salts would increase and some fluid fuel salts would be forced out of the core, thereby reducing the reactivity.
 The MSRE development program did not include reactor physics experiments or heat transfer measurements.
 There was enough latitude in the MSRE that deviations from predictions would not compromise safety or accomplishment of the objectives of the experimental reactor.

 Building grounds

-Construction of the primary system components and alterations of the old Aircraft Reactor Experiment building (which had been partly remodeled for a proposed 60-MW(t) aircraft reactor) were started in 1962.
+Construction of the primary system components and alterations of the old Aircraft Reactor Experiment building (which had been partly remodeled for a proposed 60 MWth aircraft reactor) were started in 1962.
 Installation of the salt systems was completed in mid-1964.
 ORNL was responsible for quality assurance, planning, and management of construction.
 The primary systems were installed by ORNL personnel; subcontractors modified the building and installed ancillary systems.